greenforge-labs/oxide_gnss/README.md

 ## Configuration

 Configuration is via YAML files.
-See `oxide_gnss/config/` directory for examples.
+See the `config/` directory for examples.

 ### Mode-Based Configuration (Recommended)